Debug Your Project

 Watchpoints (Data Breakpoints)

-See ESP-IDF breakpoints and watchpoints available for more information.
+See Breakpoints and Watchpoints Available for more information.

-You can send any GDB commands in the Debug console with > COMMAND.
-For example > i threads.
+You can send any GDB command in the debug console with > COMMAND.
+For example, > i threads.

-You can also see binary data variables content clicking View Binary Data next to variable name.
+To view binary data variables, click View Binary Data next to the variable name.

 _images/gdb_commands.png